littensy/reflex/docs/docs/guides/roact-reflex/selecting-state.md

 :::caution

-You shouldn't create a pre-typed `useSelectorCreator` hook because the `state` types should be manually defined by the selector factory _outside_ of the component.
+You shouldn't create a typed `useSelectorCreator` hook because the `state` types should be manually defined by the selector factory _outside_ of the component.

 :::